chewplastic/elktail/README.md

 ## Description

-ELKTAIL is a tool that generates a tail-like stream from a filebeat index in elasticsearch.
+ELKTAIL is a tool that generates a tail-like stream from Elasticsearch logs.

-Currently it depends that the the index template has the following fields:

-* fields.project.keyword
+The tool works with any Elasticsearch log index and uses the Elastic Common Schema (ECS) fields:

-* fields.process_type.keyword
+* service.name
-* fields.environment.keyword
+* service.type

-**Future versions:** Won't have this requirement since it will allow KQL language directly.
+You can configure which index pattern to query (e.g., `filebeat-*`, `logstash-*`, `app-logs-*`, etc.).

 ## Installation